Programme Director Measurement and Surveys and Dietary Assessment Lead

 Innovation in the Measurement of Diet, Physical Activity and Nutrition, NIHR Cambridge BRC Dietary Assessment Platform

 Current work and interests

 As Programme Director for measurement and surveys, Polly is responsible for setting up and leading a coordinated platform for the measurement of diet, anthropometry, physical activity and nutritional biomarkers.
-She leads the Dietary Assessment platform.
-Funded through the NIHR Cambridge Biomedical Research Centre, the overall purpose of this programme is to connect developments and innovations in measurement to routine research delivery and application, and to provide expertise and capacity in these specialist areas, supporting multiple groups working in the UK and internationally.
+She leads the NIHR Cambridge BRC Dietary Assessment platform, part of the NIHR Cambridge BRC Measurement Platform.
+Funded through the NIHR Cambridge Biomedical Research Centre, the overall purpose of the Platform is to connect developments and innovations in measurement to routine research delivery and application, and to provide expertise and capacity in these specialist areas, supporting multiple groups working in the UK and internationally.

 Polly is also Co-Director for the government funded National Diet and Nutrition Survey (NDNS) Rolling Programme for which the MRC Epidemiology Unit is the scientific lead.
 A major focus of Polly’s work is on the development and implementation of more automated measurement methods.
 Key projects include updating the dietary assessment method in the NDNS from a paper-based diary to an online dietary recall and implementation of an online dietary recall system in a 5 country study in south Asia.